The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 System behavior is defined by software logic rather than fixed physical connections.

 The hardware footprint is significantly reduced in such control rooms.
-Most processing runs on central servers, while operators and business users use standard PCs, or tablets, or even mobile devices or laptops or VR environments.
-Hardware is retained only where it is operationally necessary. software-centric control room solutions operate securely within the existing corporate network, allowing authorized users to access the system from any approved location.
+Most processing runs on a central server, while operators and business users use standard PCs, or tablets, or even mobile devices or laptops or even VR environments.
+Hardware is retained only where it is operationally necessary.

 4. Scalability & Flexibility